bbauska/TUMx-DWAPNx/README.md

 Will it have any effect on the Object.prototype?

-Let\'s try it.
+Let&apos;s try it.
 As we can see from this example, adding such a property to one specific object does not effect that prototype and, consequently, does not affect all other objects inheriting from the same prototype.